Political positions of Donald Trump: Space

-As of October 2016, one of Trump's policy advisors declared that, under Trump, NASA would recreate the National Space Council and pursue a goal of "human exploration of the solar system by the end of the century", to drive technology developments to a stronger degree than a manned mission to Mars.
+As of October 2016, one of Trump's policy advisors declared that, under Trump, NASA would recreate the National Space Council and pursue a goal of "human exploration of the solar system by the end of the century", to drive technology developments to a stronger degree than a crewed mission to Mars.
 Other goals would include shifting budget to deep space exploration from Earth science and climate research, and pursuit of small satellites and hypersonic technology.
 A possibility of China joining the International Space Station program was also considered.
-A stronger role of manned Lunar exploration is possible in NASA's quest for a manned mission to Mars.
+A stronger role of crewed Lunar exploration is possible in NASA's quest for a crewed mission to Mars.
 Prior to that statement, the Trump campaign appeared to have little to no space policy at all.

 Technology and net neutrality

 As of June 2016, Trump has published no tech policy proposals.
 On the campaign trail, Trump frequently antagonized Silicon Valley figures, using his Twitter account to lambast tech leaders such as Jeff Bezos of Amazon, Tim Cook of Apple, and Brian Chesky of Airbnb over a series of months.
-He is particularly concerned about the social breakdown of American culture caused by technology, and said, "the Internet and the whole computer age is really a mixed bag," having "complicated lives very greatly."
+He is particularly concerned about the social breakdown of American culture caused by technology, and said, "the Internet and the whole computer age is really a mixed bag," having "complicated lives very greatly".

 Trump is opposed to net neutrality, asserting that it is "Obama's attack on the internet" and saying that it "will target the conservative media."

 Trump has suggested closing "certain areas" of the Internet.
 Regarding how this relates to freedom of speech, he added "Somebody will say, 'Oh freedom of speech, freedom of speech.'
 These are foolish people.
 We have a lot of foolish people."

 The tech publication Recode reports that Trump has made no public statements on the issues of patent reform or broadband access.

 The Free Press Action Fund, a group of tech policy activists, rated Trump the worst 2016 presidential candidate for "citizens' digital lives," citing his positions opposing reforming the Patriot Act, favoring Internet censorship, and opposing net neutrality.

 Social issues and civil liberties

 Abortion

 Trump describes himself as pro-life and generally opposes abortion with some exceptions: rape, incest, and circumstances endangering the health of the mother.
 As a candidate, he said he believes the issue of abortion "would have been better if it were up to the states."
-He has said that he was committed to appointing justices who may overturn the ruling in Roe v.
+He said he was committed to appointing justices who would overturn the ruling in Roe v.
 Wade.

+After Roe v.
+Wade was overturned in Dobbs v.
+Jackson Women's Health Organization, Trump took credit for the decision but has not stated whether he supports a federal ban or federal restrictions on abortion.
+During the second presidential debate in September 2024, Trump stated he would not sign a federal ban but declined to answer questions about whether he would veto such legislation.

-LGBT rights
+LGBTQ rights

-The Trump administration has rolled back many existing LGBT protections and has also introduced new policies that undermine LGBT rights.
+The Trump administration rolled back many existing LGBTQ protections and also introduced new policies that undermine LGBTQ rights.